 Important Note: You are limited to 3 on-demand filesystem backups and 3 on-demand database backups.
 If you reach the limit, you'll need to delete one before you can create a new one.
 On-demand backups are automatically deleted after 30 days for the latest backup taken and 7 days for the oldest backup taken.

-Cross-Site Restores provide the functionality to take a backup from
+Cross-Site Restores provide the functionality to create a clone of a site using a backup rather than the current version (example: take a backup from

 Site A and place it on